MarkPratley/markpratley.github.io/pages/info.md

 I did this partly in case other people are interested, and partly to encourage me to finish them off.

-So I hope they'll be useful or interesting to someone but if not then it's been useful to me!
+I hope they'll be useful or interesting to someone but if not then they've been useful to me.